keboola/python-cdc-component/db_components/ex_oracle_cdc/README.md

   default value on your own risk.

 ### Heartbeat

-Enable heartbeat signals to prevent WAL disk space consumption.
-The connector will periodically emit a heartbeat signal to the selected table.

-**NOTE** The heartbeat signal must also be selected in the `Datasource > Tables to sync` configuration property.
-For more information, see the [WAL disk space consumption](#wal-disk-space-consumption) section.

 - **Heartbeat interval [ms]**: The interval in milliseconds at which the heartbeat signal is emitted.
 The default value is `3000` (3 s).